 Orthodox Zen - Original to the Terragen Federation and some Old Core Inner Worlds, and found in scattered Hider, Feral groups, especially along the Periphery.
 Seeks to stick as close to original Zen as possible, avoiding Pozenist influence.

 Ultra-orthodox Zen - Practices in the Terragen Federation only.
 A popular memeticity among some Terragen Federation bureaucrats.
 Even more fundamentalist than Orthodox Zen, and a running joke among all other Zen schools.

 Negentropist Zen — Also simply "Zennism".
 Emphasizing a minimalist and civic aesthetic through quiet meditation and carefully cultivated Zen gardens.

-Satori School - popular among some Sophic Zen sects, and deriving all the way back to the Rinzai tradition of Old Earth Japanese Zen, the accent is less on meditation and more on questioning perceived assumptions of logic in words, sentences, ideas, and memes in general, in order to break through to a purely trans-conceptual state of intuitive knowledge (satori).
+Satori School - Popular among some Sophic Zen sects, and deriving all the way back to the Rinzai tradition of Old Earth Japanese Zen.
+The accent is less on meditation and more on questioning perceived assumptions of logic in words, sentences, ideas, and memes in general, in order to break through to a purely trans-conceptual state of intuitive knowledge (satori).

 Meditation School - Popular in the Sophic League and the Negentropy Alliance.
 It emphasizes quieting the mind, and long periods of monastic or contemplative retreat.

 Trader Zen - Developed among some relativist traders of the FAS, this school focuses on both unity and self-denial, and on a more creative approach to Zen Gardening than that taken by the Negentropists.